Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Experiments

 \subsubsection{Learner Policies.}

 For the foraging and predator-prey environments, the learner policies were trained using SFQL \cite{barreto_fast_2020} with simple multilayer perceptron networks with two hidden layers of sizes 64 and 128.
 We used $\epsilon$-greedy exploration during training with $\epsilon=0.1$.
 Updates were done with batch sizes of $10$ with a discount factor of $\gamma=0.95$ and a learning rate of $\alpha = 3\times 10^{-5}$.
 All policies were trained for $2, 500, 000$ timesteps.
 For the more complex Overcooked environment, we implemented an SF-DQN algorithm using the Stable Baselines3 DQN algorithm \cite{stable-baselines3}.
 We used the default hyperparameters, except for $\gamma=0.95$, and $2, 500, 000$ timesteps.
+Code for all experiments and environments is publicly available\footnote{\url{https://github.com/apurl1/gpat}}.